Sarah Mina Empey

-Sarah "Mina" Empey was born on May 6 1886 to parents Charles Ira Empey and Elizabeth Carter.
-Twenty-nine years later, on March 10th 1915, she was received at the House of Refuge.
+Sarah "Mina" Empey was born on May 6th 1886 to parents Charles Ira Empey and Elizabeth Carter.
+Twenty nine years later, on March 10th 1915, she was received at Cornwall's House of Refuge.
 Three months after she was admitted, Mina gave birth to a child in the facility on June 12th 1915.
-The name of this infant remain unknown to me, but the House of Refuge records indicate her son would die 16 days later (June 28th 1915).
-Given Mina's situation, and the time frame of her story - It is safe to say Mina's child was most likely buried on the House of Refuge site.
+The name of this infant remains unknown to me, but the House of Refuge records indicate that her son died sixteen days later (June 28th 1915).
+Given Mina's situation, and the time frame of her story, it is safe to say Mina's child was most likely buried on the House of Refuge property.

 Mina died, apparently unmarried on May 28th 1942.
-She was 56-years-old.
+She was fifty six years old.
 She was buried at Woodlands East Cemetery in Osnabruck Township, County of Stormont.
 Woodlands East Cemetery was flooded during the Seaway.

 Mina Empey is buried with Allan Grant (January 25th 1852 - September 8th 1943) and his wife Amanda Ann Adams (July 5th 1858 - April 24th 1932).
 I do not know why Mina was not buried with her family.
 This is another mystery, along with the relationship of Amanda and Allan Grant to Mina.
 The Grant tombstone which also has the name of Mina Empey was moved during the time of the Seaway to St. Lawrence Valley Cemetery.
 Mina's remains were flooded by the newly created Lake St. Lawrence.